sketch-hq/SketchAPI/docs/pages/plugins-releases-56.md

 [_GitHub pull request_]({{ site.github_repo }}/pull/357)

 Last but not least is a new way to find objects that meet various criteria.
-It's somewhat similar to jquery selectors.
+It’s somewhat similar to jquery selectors.
 The find method can take two arguments:

 - A selector (the properties or criteria that you are trying to find)
 - The scope (what part of the sketch document do you want to search - by default it is the current document)